tscpp/knuckles/docs/migration/knockout-lint.md

 # Migrating from knockout-lint

 :::warning
-`knockout-lint` is no longer maintained.
+Knuckles has taken `knockout-lint`'s place which is no longer maintained.
 :::

 <!-- @include: @/docs/parts/migration-intro.md -->